-- The deductible
+The deductible

 Moreover, the fewer benefits and the higher the deductible you select, the cheaper private health insurance will be.
 You can see exact prices later in the article, under Private Health Insurance for Expats.

 Currently, there are 43 private insurance providers in the country, although most of them don’t speak English and don’t provide special coverages for expats.

 Moreover, private insurance is also chosen by unemployed, self-employed, students, and others, who don’t fulfill the requirements of a public health insurance provider.
 In fact, when you apply for the German visa, you must sign for one of the private coverages.

 In Germany, two main private providers take decent care of the foreigners: Feather and Ottonova.
 Allianz is also a popular solution for internationals living in Germany.
 So how much expats and other foreigners pay for private insurance in Germany?

-Expat health insurance – this insurance is open to many people, who want to stay in Germany short or long term, don’t have income, or need a policy for a visa application.
+Expat health insurance is open to many people who are not employed and need health insurance for their visa application.
 The price for this coverage starts at 72 EUR per month.
 You can sign up easily online, and you will be issued your coverage in just 2 minutes.

 - New arrivals to Germany